Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: The Einstein-Maxwell-charged scalar system

 $X$ is tangent to the affinely parameterised ingoing null geodesics (as $U$ is to the outgoing ones), and $\bar G$ is defined by

 {or equivalently by

 In double-null gauge $B=0$, we have $\bar G=G$ and $X=G^{-1}\partial_u$, in analogy to $U=G^{-1}\partial_x$ (the latter holds in any radial gauge).

-In initial data on an outgoing null cone with regular centre, we always have $\Xi R<0$ and hence $XR<0$ on our initial data.
+In initial data on an outgoing null cone with regular centre, we always choose $\Xi R<0$ and hence $XR<0$ on $u=0$.
 From (\ref{XXR}) we see that $XXR\le 0$, so $XR<0$ and hence $\Xi R<0$ on the entire domain of dependendence of these initial data.
-Hence, from (\ref{Cexpr}), a symmetry sphere is trapped if and only if $C>1$ and marginally trapped if and only if $C=1$.
-This is not obvious from (\ref{XiReqn}), whose right-hand side becomes negative when $R<|Q|$, and so, as we solve (\ref{XiReqn}) but not (\ref{XXR}) in algorithm, $\Xi R<0$ may be violated by numerical error.}
+This is not obvious from (\ref{XiReqn}), whose right-hand side becomes negative when $R<|Q|$, and so, as we solve (\ref{XiReqn}) but not (\ref{XXR}), $\Xi R<0$ may be violated by numerical error.}